atul-shr/spark-processor/README.md

-# Employee Data Processor
+# Generic Data Processor

-A Python application for processing employee data from delimited files and loading it into databases with advanced querying and analysis capabilities.
+A Python application for processing structured data from delimited files and loading it into databases with advanced querying and analysis capabilities.
+While initially built for employee data, it can be adapted for any type of structured data.

 ## Features

 - **File Processing**
-  - Read delimited files (CSV, TSV, etc.)
+  - Read any delimited files (CSV, TSV, etc.)
   - Configurable delimiter and header options
-  - Error handling and logging
+  - Robust error handling and logging

 - **Database Integration**
   - Support for multiple database types (SQLite, PostgreSQL, etc.)
-  - Flexible write modes (append, replace)
+  - Configurable write modes (append, replace)
   - Secure credential management

 - **Advanced Querying**